Mr-Kaleb/Mr-Kaleb/README.md

-- 👋 I’m Kaleb Worku, a junior attending Augusta University in Augusta, Georgia, majoring in Cybersecurity.
+- 👋 I’m Kaleb Worku, a senior attending Augusta University in Augusta, Georgia, majoring in Cybersecurity.
 Go Jags!
 - 👀 I’m interested in learning more about cybersecurity and information security careers and topics, particularly medical device security, Internet of Things (IoT) security, and cybersecurity higher-education policy.
 - 🌱 I’m currently learning topics covered in the CompTIA Security+ exam and CompTIA Network+ exam I recently acquired through hands-on labs and activities, along with Python for cybersecurity.
 - 💞️ I’m looking to collaborate on eventually preparing for the Security+ SYO-601 exam.